 When should you hire a business lawyer?

-Katie: I think it's actually before that.
-It's right at the beginning when you actually have a chat with an accountant because you need to work out what kind of structure you should be setting up before you actually go and set the business up.
-That's important because the structure comes down to how much risk is going to be on you personally.
+I think you should hire a business lawyer before you start turning over any money.
+It’s right at the beginning when you have a chat with an accountant because you need to work out what kind of structure you should be setting up before you go and set the business up.
+That’s important because the structure comes down to how much risk is going to be on you personally.

 How can a business lawyer help you?